pulibrary/cicognara-rails/README.md

 1. Ensure full Catalogo is indexed (see above)
 2. `bundle exec rake getty:import`

+## Tagging a Release

+To create a tagged release use the [steps in the RDSS handbook](https://github.com/pulibrary/rdss-handbook/blob/main/release_process.md)

 ## Deploying:
 When deploying, make sure the desired cicognara-catalogo (MARC and TEI) release is specified:
 ```